oVirt/ovirt-site/source/event/workshop/node-workshop-november-2011.html.md

 If you upgrade & it won't reboot, you can boot to TUI and use downgrade - covers 90% of cases.

-If that doesn't work, there is a partition called 'root-backup' - if it boots, fails, it reboots, and goes to the root backup.
+If that doesn't work, there is a partition called 'root-backup' - if upgraded image fails to boot, next reboot is from the root backup.

 Q: What is the roadmap for dealing with upgrades and adding packages?